 Textured Blanket for Baby

-Ready to try a new stitch and make a highly textured blanket for baby?
-Alpine stitch uses double crochets, but worked as front post double crochets.
+Ready to try a new stitch and make a highly textured blanket for a baby?
+Alpine stitch uses double crochets but worked as front post double crochets.
 That just means you crochet around the whole stitch from the previous row and not through the loops at the top.
-It's easy enough to learn and this free pattern from Yarn Hook Needles is a great place to start.Continue to 10 of 12 below.
+It's easy enough to learn and this free pattern from Yarn Hook Needles is a great place to start.Continue to 9 of 11 below.

 Square Blankie With Tasseled Corners

 This beautiful blanket takes an easy stitch pattern and turns it into a square that's worked in the round!
 Sarah from Repeat Crafter Me was inspired by a moss stitch shawl she made and used that to make this self-striping blanket.
-To finish it off, each corner has a fun tassel that babies will love to hold.Continue to 11 of 12 below.
+To finish it off, each corner has a fun tassel that babies will love to hold.Continue to 10 of 11 below.

 Quick-Crochet Blanket With a Teddy Bear